VALAWAI/C1_llm_email_replier/README.md

  The default value is **password**.
  - **MONGO_LOCAL_DATA** is the local directory where the MongoDB will be stored.
  The default value is **~/mongo_data/movDB**.
- - **DB_NAME** is the name of the database used by the MOV.
+ - **DB_NAME** is the database name used by the MOV.
  The default value is **movDB**.
  - **DB_USER_NAME** is the name of the user used by the MOV to access the database.
  The default value is **mov**.
- - **DB_USER_PASSWORD** is the password of the user used by the MOV to access the database.
+ - **DB_USER_PASSWORD** is the user password used by the MOV to access the database.
  The default value is **password**.
  - **MOV_TAG** is the tag of the MOV docker image to use.
  The default value is **latest**.
  - **MOV_UI_PORT** is the port where the MOV user interface is available.
  The default value is **8080**.
- - **REPLY_MAX_NEW_TOKENS** The number maximum of tokens to generate.
+ - **REPLY_MAX_NEW_TOKENS** The maximum number of tokens to generate.
 The default value is **256**.
  - **REPLY_TEMPERATURE** The value used to modulate the next token probabilities.
 The default value is **0.7**.
  - **REPLY_TOP_K** The number of highest probability tokens to consider for generating the output.
  The default value is **50**.
  - **REPLY_TOP_P** A probability threshold for generating the output, using nucleus filtering.
  The default value is **0.95**.
  - **REPLY_SYSTEM_PROMPT** The prompt to use as system.
 It is used to define how the reply must be done.
- The default value is **You are a polite chatbot who always try to provide solutions to the customers problems**.
+ The default value is **You are a polite chatbot who always tries to provide solutions to the customer's problems**.
- - **LOG_LEVEL** defines the level of the log messages to be show in the console.
+ - **LOG_LEVEL** defines the level of the log messages to be shown in the console.
- The possible values are: CRITICAL, FATAL, ERROR, WARN, WARNING, INFO or DEBUG.
+ The possible values are CRITICAL, FATAL, ERROR, WARN, WARNING, INFO or DEBUG.
 The default value is **INFO**.

-The database is only created the first time where script is called.
-So, if you modify any of the database parameters you must create again the database.
+The database is only created the first time that the script is called.
+So, if you modify any of the database parameters you must create the database again.
 For this, you must remove the directory defined by the parameter **MONGO_LOCAL_DATA** and start again the **docker compose**.